-Where to Draw the Right Line in Your Customer Experience
+Creating the Right Line of Visibility for Your Customer Experience (CX)

 How far behind the scenes of your operation should your customers see?
 It seems to be a simple question, but pondering it is an important step in providing a customer experience (CX) that keeps them coming back.
 It comes down to the “line of visibility.”

 This “line of visibility” is the topic of a recent Forrester Research report, “CX Pros are Blind to the Line of Visibility” by Senior Analyst Tony Costa.
 Often times, companies have a hard time really seeing their operations, business processes, and employees through the eyes of the customer.
 Which begs the question – on what should CX pros be focused?
 What does it mean to set a line of visibility?

 A restaurant example helps simply illustrate what seems like a complicated topic.
 Most restaurants wall off their kitchens from the dining areas so patrons don’t have to see gazpacho-splattered walls, cooktops swaddled in tin foil, and sweating chefs who look nothing like Bobby Flay or Giada De Laurentiis.

 But a few don’t draw the line there.
 Chains such as Gordon Biersch and Romano’s Macaroni Grill, for example, have the kitchen open for all to see.
 Some restaurants go a step further and offer a chef’s table in the kitchen itself.
 Those dining experiences are different from what most other restaurants provide, which is the point: moving the line of visibility can create opportunities to differentiate.